aaf2tbz/aaf2tbz/README.md

-hey, i'm avery
+Hey, i'm Avery

+Developer & designer.
+Colorado Springs.
-developer & designer. colorado springs. i build tools that sit close to the metal and interfaces that stay out of the way.
+I build tools that sit close to the metal and interfaces that stay out of the way.

 ---

-**current work**
+**Current Work**

-[graphiq](https://github.com/aaf2tbz/graphiq) — use GraphIQ with agents to deeply search your projects, provide context with code, and reduce issues before they arrive. no embeddings, no LLM, single SQLite file.
+[Graphiq](https://github.com/aaf2tbz/graphiq) — use GraphIQ with agents to deeply search your projects, provide context with code, and reduce issues before they arrive. no embeddings, no LLM, single SQLite file.

+[MetalSharp](https://github.com/aaf2tbz/metalsharp) - Use MetalSharp to play Windows Steam Games, GOG Games, and more.

+[SharpWine](https://github.com/aaf2tbz/SharpWine) - 0-Rosetta Wine for MacOS, desginated to keeping 32 bit applications accessible after Apple drops Rosetta Support.

+[SignetAI](https://github.com/Signet-AI/signetai) - Advanced Local Memory for Agents / LLM's, where you own the memory, not the Agent.
 ---

 **the stack**